Earn a Degree in Social Work

 Social Work is a profession dedicated to partnering with people to create change.
-It is set apart from other human-related disciplines by its person-in-envronment focus.
+It is set apart from other human-related disciplines by its person-in-environment focus.
 That means that social workers have a dual orientation at all times - the individual and the environment.

 Social workers are educated in a body of specialized knowledge and skills, while being committed to a core set of values.
 While different individuals or organizations may express these a little differently, they all share the same basic principles.
 Here in the TTU Social Work Program, we adhere to the National Association of Social Workers (NASW) Code of Ethics.
 In that document, the organization identifies and defines six core values including service, social justice, dignity and worth of the person, importance of human relationships, integrity, and competence.
 Those core values ground our professional practice as social workers.
 The code then goes on to guide and regulate our practice.

 Professional social workers work in a great variety of different practice settings.
 Some of these include the broad areas of health, politics, policy, child welfare, school social work, mental health, aging, families, addictions, disabilities, corrections, administration, research, community organization and advocacy, homelessness, and many, many others.
 Social workers work for both public and private organizations.
 To learn more about different fields of practice, check out NASW's information on practice areas or explore some different professional social work organizations.